djhaskin987/degasolv/docs/command-reference.rst

 | Version introduced          | 1.11.0                                |
 +-----------------------------+---------------------------------------+

 Specify additional metadata about the package within the card file.
+This metadata will stay with the package information in its card file.
+It will also be printed with other package information about the package when the package is printed after dependency resolution when `resolve-locations`_ subcommand is called, provided that the `output-format`_ option is also used in a mode other than ``plain``.

 This is a powerful feature allowing the operator to build tooling on top of degasolv.
 For example, now the operator may store the sha256 sum of the artifact, the location of its PGP signature, a list of scripts useful in the build contained within the artifact, etc.

 For key/value pairs specified on the command line, keys are turned into EDN keywords (e.g., ``:K``) internally and values are simply